 The Better Cardiac Care for Aboriginal and Torres Strait Islander People project is an initiative of the Australian Health Ministers’ Advisory Council.
 It aims to reduce deaths and ill health from cardiac conditions among Indigenous Australians.

 Five priority areas consisting of 21 measures were developed to monitor the progress of the project.
-The fifth national report 2020 notes that the level of access for cardiac-related health services has improved, and that the mortality rate from cardiac conditions is falling among the Indigenous population.
-Challenges remain, including high rates of disease incidence, and the need to increase the uptake recommended interventions (AIHW 2021).
+The sixth national report 2021 notes that the level of access for cardiac-related health services has improved, and that the mortality rate from cardiac conditions is falling among the Indigenous population.
+Challenges remain, including high rates of disease incidence, and the need to increase the uptake recommended interventions (AIHW 2022).

-Clinical quality registries collect and analyse clinical and other data to identify benchmarks for clinical performance and related variation in clinical outcomes (AIHW 2020b).
+Clinical quality registries collect and analyse clinical and other data to identify benchmarks for clinical performance and related variation in clinical outcomes.
 Registries report this information to clinicians to improve clinical practice, patient outcomes and the quality and value of health care.

 Some examples of clinical quality registries in the cardiovascular field include (ACSQHC 2021):